On Mormons, Pioneer Day & The Little Told Stories of Unprecedented Mormon Civil Rights Violations

 This time Mormons decided to not only leave the state, but the entire country.
-Thus began the epic journey of the Mormon pioneers from Illinois to Utah.
+Thus began the epic 1,300 mile journey of the Mormon pioneers from Illinois to Utah.
 In 1846 and 1847 tens of thousands of Mormons were forced from their homes in Illinois, most only able to take with them belongings they could fit in a handcart.
 As poet Carol Lynn Pearson recited, "I have packed the handcart again, packed it with the precious things and thrown away the rest."
-Many Mormons would die and suffer a great deal on the trek West, but many more would arrive in the Salt Lake Valley in 1847-1848.
+An estimated 1,900 Mormons would die on the trek West before the first survivors arrived in the Salt Lake Valley in 1847.

 Instead of allowing the government to simply rape, rob, and murder them again, Mormons decided they had finally had enough.
 What followed has become known as the Utah War and is one of the most exemplary Second Amendment stories in American history.

 On September 29, 1857 upon hearing of the approaching federal army, Governor Young wrote the following letter: